 - Have your child play in the sprinkler and perform various leaps through the water.

-Older kids need wide open spaces in which to practice their gross motor skills.
-As homeschooling parents, we have the ability to arrange the environment of our kids to help with significantly improving gross motor skills in children:
+Kids benefit from wide open spaces in which to practice their gross motor skills.
+As parents, there is a lot we can do to set up our kids’ outdoor environment to help significantly with improving gross motor skills in children:

-- Give children toys to ride on – from bikes to scooters to skateboards.
+- Give children toys to ride on – from bikes to scooters to skateboards to rip stiks.

 - Provide various objects for your children to push, pull, jump off of and jump over.

-- Trampolines – My boys love their trampoline, but you’ll definitely want to consider purchasing a safety net for this piece of equipment.
+- Trampolines – My boys love their trampoline, but to keep things safe I recommend purchasing one with an enclosure.

 Encourage your kids to participate in the above kids of play situations when improving the gross motor skills of children.
 Work with them often.
 Allow them to practice these skills over and over.
 Over time, you will be amazed as you watch their clumsiness turn into coordination.

 Question: What activities does your child enjoy when working on improving their gross motor skills?
-If you have any suggestions please leave a comment below.
+If you have any other gross motor skills activities you can suggest, please leave a comment below.